 How Long Will My Recovery Take?

+Recovering from a concussion is a gradual process that varies from person to person.
 With proper medical care, a concussion may be resolved in around 7-10 days on average, though some cases can take over a month to resolve.
 However, children and adolescents will likely take longer than this to fully recover.
 There are also certain pre-existing factors that may lead to longer recovery times, such as a prior history of headaches.
 Your recovery time is non-negotiable.
 Since a concussion is a brain injury, mild or not, it will affect your entire existence until it is resolved, and any interruptions to the healing process can risk permanent brain damage.
+Recovery time can depend on several factors, including age, the severity of the concussion, and individual medical history.
+Children and adolescents often experience longer recovery periods due to their developing brains.
+Additionally, people with a prior history of migraines, concussions, or other neurological conditions may require more time to heal.

 With any brain injury, it’s best to consult a doctor about a recovery plan that’s right for you.
 However, you can generally expect yours to look like this.